 As businesses have grown, a single material requirements planning system may not be enough to track all inventories.
 Multiple warehouses and manufacturing centers exist to meet demand.
 Yet, the need for lean manufacturing, avoiding unnecessary inventory carrying costs grew in tandem.
 According to Steve Banker of Forbes, the costs of inability to access raw materials, components, and subassemblies in manufacturing is significant.
 Manufacturers may levy fines of $4,000 per minute for partners that fail to meet delivery obligations.

 The effect on the factory is clear; poor access to materials halts production.
 At the same time, too much raw material will lead to higher purchasing and carrying costs.

-Manufacturers pushed raw materials further upstream, creating a delicate balance between supply and demand in their shops.
-Thus, an unexpected order could result in severe loss of production ability.
+Prior to this event, manufacturers pushed raw materials further upstream, creating a delicate balance between supply and demand in their shops.
+Sudden demand resulted in a severe loss of production ability.

 These problems are exacerbated for companies with little to no material requirements process in place.
 Companies may not know the volume of raw materials necessary to meet minimum production requirements.
 They may also fail to meet client expectations.
 The costs abound, and enough inventory to meet a four-week production period for a high-cost machinery manufacturer could be valued at $100 million.
 However, a modern planning system can overcome these issues.

 Even for companies that do know what it takes to manufacture a set volume, how do they respond and figure out how much more materials to order to meet the demand?
 That’s where demand sensing—an advanced form of demand forecasting—comes into play and leverages the latest, if not real-time, data to make informed decisions and avoid risks from coming to fruition.

 What Are the Features to Look for in a Modern Material Requirements Planning System?